sinohope/js-sdk/README.md

 ## LICENSE

-This library is free and open-source software released under the MIT license.
+This library is free and open-source software released under the LGPL-3.0 license.